 The following sections describe the frameworks of the Cocoa Touch layer and the services they offer.

 The Address Book UI framework (

 AddressBookUI.framework) is an Objective-C programming interface that you use to display standard system interfaces for creating new contacts and for editing and selecting existing contacts.
-This framework simplifies the work needed to display contact information in your application and also ensures that your application uses the same interfaces as other applications, thus ensuring consistency across the platform.
+This framework simplifies the work needed to display contact information in your app and also makes sure that your app uses the same interfaces as other apps, thus ensuring consistency across the platform.

 For more information about the classes of the Address Book UI framework and how to use them, see Address Book Programming Guide for iOS and Address Book UI Framework Reference for iOS.

 EventKitUI.framework) provides view controllers for presenting the standard system interfaces for viewing and editing calendar-related events.
 This framework builds upon the event-related data in the Event Kit framework, which is described in “Event Kit Framework.”

 For more information about the classes and methods of this framework, see Event Kit UI Framework Reference.